Dr. Demian Chapman

 M.S.
 Biological Sciences (Marine Ecology) - B.Sc.
 Ecology

-Devanshi is originally from India where she conducted elasmobranch fishery and trade studies with the Oceans and Coasts Programme at World Wide Fund for Nature-India.
-For her degree, she is hoping to steer elasmobranch research and conservation back home towards tangible, impactful reality.
-Her interests lie in investigating elasmobranch spatial ecology, their response to environmental stressors and science based policy recommendations for effective management strategies.
+Devanshi is originally from India where she conducted elasmobranch fishery and trade studies with the Oceans and Coasts Programme at World Wide Fund for Nature- India.
+For her research, she is investigating the role of shark meat as a driver of the shark fishery in Belize, Central America.
+Her interests lie in studying heavy metal accumulation and toxicity in shark tissues to inform consumption practices and the trade dynamics of shark meat.
 When she is not submerged in her element, Devanshi enjoys reading, sunsets and finding the perfect GIFs.

 M.S.
 Conservation - B.Sc.
 Life Sciences